A first impression of Bangkok (Chao Priya,temples, street food and festivals)

 Bangkok is such a huge metropolis and an exotic destination that everyone must experience so when I was invited to visit the city as part of a press conference and tour with Travel Bloggers Exchange, I happily jumped at the opportunity.
 Arriving very late at night (close to midnight) made the arrival even more exciting and scary since I don’t typically visit a new destination very late in the evening – but I was in good hands since I was visiting under capable hands with the Thailand Authority of Tourism.

 Customs was very fast and we quickly boarded our busses for the hotel – Plaza Athenee which was at the heart of Bangkok.
 Once you exit the doors from the airport – you immediately feel the heat and humidity of the city, it’s warm and sultry.
 I’m exhausted but excited to be here at the same time.
 We get to the hotel in no time and check in quickly and I am in my room in no time, it’s quite modern and beautifully appointed with a large king size bed, sofa seating area and desk and a gorgeous bathroom.
-The Plaza really did make this a very comfortable and plush stay, I do have to admit and it was very hard leaving the hotel for tours every day.
+If you are looking for a fantastic place to stay in Bangkok, the Plaza really did make this a very comfortable and plush stay in the heart of the city, I do have to admit and it was very hard leaving the hotel for tours every day.
+If you are looking for more Bangkok family friendly hotels, check this guide for more details.

 The tourism office had a full schedule of activities planned touring around Bangkok for just one full day.
-Fortunately we had some free time the following day and I had done some research on my own and wanted a condense version of this 3 days in Bangkok itinerary with some cool monuments along the Chao Praya river like the Grand Palace, Wat Arun and Chinatown.
+Fortunately, we had some free time the following day and I had done some research on my own and wanted a condense version of this 3 days in Bangkok itinerary with some cool monuments along the Chao Praya river like the Grand Palace, Wat Arun and Chinatown.
+I also did some initial research on solo travel to Bangkok and to understand some of the culture, safety considerations and scams that may also happen exploring the city.

 Weekend brunch at the Plaza